 Section 12.1 introduces a test example of the observation operator code including where to obtain data and how to setup the namelist.
 Section 12.2 introduces some more technical details of the different observation types used and also shows a more complete namelist.
-Section 12.3 introduces some of the theoretical aspects of the observation operator including interpolation methods and running on multiple processors.
-Section 12.4 introduces some utilities to help working with the files produced by the OBS code.
+Finally section 12.3 introduces some of the theoretical aspects of the observation operator including interpolation methods and running on multiple processors.